Joe Wicks (EastEnders): Storylines

+While in Walford, Joe gets engaged to Sarah Hills (Daniela Denby-Ashe) but has a one-night stand with his second cousin, Mary Flaherty (Melanie Clark Pullen).
+This makes him realise that he is too young to get married, so he calls off the engagement.
+He and his mother, Lorraine, leave in 1997, returning to Bolton although Joe reportedly reconciles with Sarah many years later.
+In 2012, when David visits his dying mother, Pat Butcher (Pam St Clement), he tells her that Joe has a girlfriend who has children, and that he stayed with them for a while but it did not work out.
+However, when David is arguing with Carol Jackson (Lindsey Coulson), it is revealed that Joe and David have lost contact and he has no address for his son.
+In October 2024, David video calls Joe, revealing they are on speaking terms again, and that Joe now has a teenage daughter named Holly (Chloe Marshall).
+David then decides to leave Walford to see them, especially to see Holly graduate.

 Reception

-Andy Bell, of the Sainsbury Centre for Mental Health, criticised TV and films for portraying schizophrenia patients as a stereotype of a person who is in a hopeless situation, but said EastEnders "broke the mould", saying "It was an excellent storyline, and, importantly for us, was very well-handled."
+Andy Bell of the Sainsbury Centre for Mental Health criticised TV and films for portraying schizophrenia patients as a stereotype of a person who is in a hopeless situation, but said EastEnders "broke the mould", saying "It was an excellent storyline, and, importantly for us, was very well-handled."
 The storyline prompted thousands of calls from sufferers and their families to the National Schizophrenia Fellowship, who said that the story broke society's taboo on talking about the illness and praised the sensitive way in which the illness was portrayed.
 The fellowship said the story did more to break the stigma attached to schizophrenia than any number of worthy media appeals.
 The fellowship's chief executive Bharat Mehta, said that EastEnders helped to destroy the myths that schizophrenia meant that a person had a split personality and that the illness was likely to make them violent.
 Matthew Bayliss of The Guardian said that Joe's schizophrenia earned EastEnders much acclaim because he was David's son and Pat's grandson: "His illness affected people we knew and cared about, so its key scenes were charged with emotion."
 Nicholls' role as Joe saw him nominated 'Most Popular Newcomer' in the 1996 National Television Awards, and 'Most Popular Actor' the following year.

 The character's exit from the soap was viewed by 22 million people.
+Laura-Jayne Tyler from Inside Soap praised Joe's 2024 return, writing, "The name Joe Wicks will mean something else entirely to today's audience.
+But for those of us who grew up watching 90s EastEnders, our cup runneth over!"